License GuideSOC 29-1216

 Read more

-Family medicine physicians must complete continuing education to renew their license.
-Your state sets the exact number of hours needed per renewal cycle.
-Most states require training in ethics and state-specific medical laws.
-Check your state medical board for your specific requirements.
+Family medicine physicians must complete continuing education to renew their licenses.
+Requirements differ by state, but most boards mandate a specific number of CE hours per renewal cycle.
+Common required topics include ethics and state-specific regulations.
+Check your state board's requirements for exact hour counts and deadlines.

 Is This For You